-- Immune-related pneumonitis.
-Immune-mediated pneumonitis or interstitial lung disease have occurred.
-Fatal cases have been observed in patients with urothelial carcinoma (UC) and non-small cell lung cancer (NSCLC).
-Permanently discontinue TECENTRIQ for Grade 3 or 4 pneumonitis.
+- Immune-mediated pneumonitis.
+Immune-mediated pneumonitis or interstitial lung disease, including fatal cases, have occurred.
+Permanently discontinue TECENTRIQ for Grade 3 or 4 pneumonitis

-- Immune-related colitis.
-Immune-mediated colitis or diarrhea, including a fatal case of diarrhea-associated renal failure in a patient with UC, occurred.
-Permanently discontinue TECENTRIQ for Grade 4 diarrhea or colitis.
+- Immune-mediated colitis.
+Immune-mediated colitis or diarrhea have occurred.
+Permanently discontinue TECENTRIQ for Grade 4 diarrhea or colitis

 - Infusion-related reactions.
-Severe infusion reactions occurred.
-Permanently discontinue TECENTRIQ in patients with Grade 3 or 4 infusion reactions.
+Severe or life-threatening infusion-related reactions have occurred.
+Permanently discontinue TECENTRIQ in patients with Grade 3 or 4 infusion-related reactions

 - Embryo-fetal toxicity.
 TECENTRIQ can cause fetal harm in pregnant women.
+Verify pregnancy status prior to initiating TECENTRIQ.
 Advise patients of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with TECENTRIQ and for at least 5 months after the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with TECENTRIQ and for at least 5 months after the last dose

 Most Common Adverse Reactions